cerebralideas/cerebralideas.github.io/_posts/2023-08-05-build-advanced-token-security-in-spa.md

 1. Backend for Front-End
 2. Origin Isolation

-## The Backend for Front-End Pattern
+## The Backend for Front-End pattern

 One solution that is quite common is to avoid storing high-value secrets within the browser in the first place.
 This can be done with a dedicated [Backend for Front-End, or BFF](https://samnewman.io/patterns/architectural/bff/) (yeah, it's a silly initialism).
 This is increasingly becoming a common pattern for apps made with common meta-frameworks, like Next, Nuxt, SvelteKit, etc. The server component of these frameworks can store the tokens on the front-end's behalf using in-memory stores or just writing the token into an HTTPOnly cookie, and requests that require authorization can be proxied through the accompanying server where the tokens are accessible.
 Therefore, no token needs to be stored on the front-end, eliminating the risk.